 Working at the Mendocino County Superior Court’s Self Help Center in Ukiah, Michael Wambach ‘24 assisted pro se litigants, including with cases involving family law.
 “Each case was a small picture of life in Mendocino County,” Wambach said.

 Wambach recalled helping one man seeking visitation rights with the grandson he had previously raised in his home.
 The man faced adversity, but Wambach said he was impressed by this man’s determination to be a part of his grandson’s life.

 Helping pro se litigants seek justice through the courts was a valuable experience, Wambach said.
 “By showing up and being focused on being a resource for people, you can have a tremendous impact on people feeling confident in the court and the legal profession.”

 The idea for the fellowship program was first seeded by Jo Carrillo, Faculty Director of the Indigenous Law Center (ILC), who has worked to involve students in restorative justice efforts.

 Associate Dean of Experiential Learning Gail Silverstein set up the program and helped place the students.
 Silverstein said students were placed with organizations and courts that often have difficulty recruiting interns due to their rural locations.
 She said, “The students learned a great deal about the problematic access to justice issues that Native American and rural communities face.”

-Carrillo said that the ILC and Professor Jessica Vapnek, another member of the Restorative Justice Advisory Board, are producing a video to showcase the work the students did in their summer fellowships.
+Carrillo said that the ILC and Professor Jessica Vapnek, another member of the Restorative Justice Advisory Board, have produced a video to showcase the work the students did in their summer fellowships.